-In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some or all of the deferred tax assets will not be realized.
-The ultimate realization of the deferred tax assets is dependent upon the generation of future taxable income during the periods in which the net operating loss (NOL) carryforwards are available.
-Management considers projected future taxable income, the scheduled reversal of deferred tax liabilities, and available tax planning strategies that can be implemented by the Company in making this assessment.
-Based upon the level of historical taxable income and projections for future taxable income over the periods in which the NOL carryforwards are available to reduce income taxes payable, management has established a full valuation allowance.
+In assessing the realizability of deferred income tax assets, management considers whether it is more likely than not that some or all of the deferred income tax assets will not be realized.
+The ultimate realization of the deferred income tax assets is dependent upon the generation of future taxable income during the periods in which the net operating loss (NOL) and tax credit carryforwards are available.
+Management considers projected future taxable income, the scheduled reversal of deferred income tax liabilities, and available tax planning strategies that can be implemented by the Company in making this assessment.
+Based upon the level of historical taxable income and projections for future taxable income over the periods in which the NOL and credit carryforwards are available to reduce income taxes payable, management has established a full valuation allowance as the Company is not more likely than not to realize such net deferred tax assets.
+The net decrease during the year ended December 31, 2014 in total valuation allowance of approximately (\$10.1) million is due to the pretax book income which was generated in the current year and an adjustment in the Company's deferred income tax rate.

-As of December 31, 2013, the NOL carryforwards amounted to approximately \$144.3 million (\$58.0 million tax effected) and will expire in various years beginning in 2030.
-As of December 31, 2013, the Company has available research and development credit carryforwards of approximately \$4.2 million, which expire, if unused, starting 2025.
-The use of the Company's NOL carryforwards and research and development credits may be restricted due to changes in Company ownership.
-Additionally, despite the NOL carryforwards, the Company may have a future tax liability due to an alternative minimum tax or state tax requirements.
-The Company paid no income taxes in the years ended December 31, 2013, 2012 or 2011.
+As of December 31, 2014, the US Federal and state NOL carryforwards amounted to approximately \$114.3 million (\$42.8 million tax effected) and will expire in various years beginning in 2030.
+As of December 31, 2014, the Company has available research and development credit carryforwards of approximately \$4.7 million, which expire, if unused, starting in 2026.
+The use of the Company's U.S. Federal and state NOL carryforwards and research and development credits are restricted in annual use due to changes in the Company's ownership.
+As of December 31, 2014 the Company had available NOL's of approximately \$31.8 million and expects the remaining \$82.5 million of NOL carryforwards to become available over the years from 2015 to 2019, in amounts ranging from \$7.8 million to \$20.3 million per year.
+In addition, the Company had available research and development credits of approximately .5 million and expects the remaining \$4.2 million to become available in 2019 to 2020.
+The Company's state NOL's will have a similar limitation to the amount noted for US Federal.
+Additionally, despite the NOL carryforwards, the Company may have a future tax liability due to state and local income tax requirements.
+The Company paid no income taxes in the years ended December 31, 2014, 2013 or 2012.

-13. Income Taxes (Continued)
+12. Income Taxes (Continued)